atj4me/ddev-tailscale-router/README.md

     echo 'export TS_AUTHKEY=tskey-auth-your-key-here' >> ~/.bashrc
     ```

-    Alternatively, you can set it per project (**NOT RECOMMENDED**, because `.ddev/.env.tailscale-router` is not intended to store secrets) using:

-    ```bash
-    ddev dotenv set .ddev/.env.tailscale-router --ts-authkey=tskey-auth-your-key-here
-    ```

-    > **Note:** You can also set up authentication using `ddev tailscale login` after your project starts.
+  Alternatively, you can also set up authentication using `ddev tailscale login` after your project starts.
 This provides secure, interactive access for your DDEV project.

-4. **For public access**: Configure your [Access Control List (ACL)](https://tailscale.com/kb/1223/funnel#funnel-node-attribute) to enable Funnel.
-Add the `funnel` node attribute to your ACL policy in the [Tailscale admin console](https://login.tailscale.com/admin/acls):
+4. **For public access**: To enable Funnel (public sharing), configure your [Access Control List (ACL)](https://tailscale.com/kb/1223/funnel#funnel-node-attribute) in the [Tailscale admin console](https://login.tailscale.com/admin/acls) by adding the `funnel` node attribute:

     ```json
     {